schenkd/TweetMiner/README.md

 # TweetMiner
-java tool for mining twitter and jdbc connector
+java tool for mining twitter / jdbc as mysql connector